Squads

 6. 🛋️ Review

-When the squad confirms that the solution meets the requirements, submit a pull request for review and nominate a CHT maintainer to lead the technical assessment.
+When the squad confirms that the solution meets the requirements, submit a pull request for code review.
+Nominate a CHT maintainer to work on the review.
+Post the PR and instructions on how to run it, on the forum so other community members can try it out.
 After passing both technical review and allowing a few days for community feedback, merge the approved code.

 Outputs: